-The Unified Planning Work Program (UPWP) produced by the Boston Region Metropolitan Planning Organization (MPO) (see text box: What is an MPO?) explains how the Boston region's federal transportation planning funds will be spent in a given federal fiscal year (FFY).
-Specifically, the UPWP is a financial plan that is produced in order to comply with the federally mandated metropolitan transportation planning process (also called the 3C Planning Process; see text box: The "3C" Planning Process).
+The Unified Planning Work Program (UPWP) produced by the Boston Region Metropolitan Planning Organization (MPO) explains how the Boston region's federal transportation planning funds will be spent in a given federal fiscal year (FFY).
+Specifically, the UPWP is a financial plan that is produced in order to comply with the federally mandated metropolitan transportation planning process (also called the 3C Planning Process).